 Learn to prepare a delicious Cream of celery.

-Every year comes a time when I have to harvest my celery because it’s getting too hot in Houston and it may die.
+Every year comes when I have to harvest my celery because it’s getting too hot in Houston, and it may die.
 This happens every year, and despite the advice of my garden mentors, I plant celery.
-Celery needs cold weather and most Houston winters are not cold enough to produce large stalks of celery, like the ones I grew up eating in salads in Chile.
-When harvest season comes I usually get slender stalks and many celery leaves.
+Celery needs cold weather, and most Houston winters are not cold enough to produce large stalks of celery, like the ones I grew up eating in salads in Chile.
+When harvest season comes, I usually get slender stalks and many celery leaves.

 - Olive oil and chopped pistachios (like in the pictures)

 - 2 onions

 - 1.5 liters of vegetable broth or water

 - Chop the onion into quarters.

 - In a large, heavy-bottomed saucepan, heat two tablespoons of oil.

 - Add the onion and cook over medium heat, occasionally stirring, for 15 minutes.